theonlyasdk/geminix/python/env/README.txt

-Put your Google Gemini API key into token.secret
+Put your Google Gemini API key into token.secret (create one if doesn't exist)